Rc-W024/VitalSense2024/README.md

 # VitalSense2024
 Vital sensing based on 120 GHz FMCW RSoC for biometrics and situation awareness.

+## Files for Hardware...
+**Radar measurement:** `AlazarTech`

+ATS-SDK is a Windows and Linux compatible software development kit created by *AlazarTech* to allow users to programmatically control and acquire data from its line of waveform digitizers, which fully supports for C/C++ and C# (Visual Studio or GCC), MATLAB, LabVIEW and Python environments.
+In this case, we complete the project based on **MATLAB**.

 ## Main File
 **Processing algorithm:** [`main_wu.m`](https://github.com/Rc-W024/VitalSense2024/blob/main/main_wu.m)